TAI’s Potential Impact on the Tax Base

 One might expect that the majority of future economic growth across each sector could accrue to a similarly small class of “superstar firms”.
 There is some evidence we are already seeing a preliminary version of this growth concentration in today’s “AI bubble”.

 The second tax challenge this exacerbates is that the distribution of these taxes on digital MNEs is often largely skewed towards a small subset of countries.
-For example, Google pays over 80% of its corporate taxes in the US.
-Some may consider this fair, as Google is a US corporation.
-In practice, it means that Google contributes vanishingly little in corporate tax revenue to most other countries.⁵
+For example, Google pays over 80% of its corporate taxes in the US, even though the US generates less than 50% of its revenue.
+Some may consider this fair, as the US is the “tax residence” of Google and therefore deserves a larger proportion of corporate profits.
+In practice, it means that Google contributes vanishingly little in corporate tax revenue to most other countries where it operates.

 What this means is that highly automated, multinational “superstar firms” would cause even greater havoc on a global taxation regime already struggling to properly account for today’s digital MNEs.
 AI-driven powerhouses like OpenAI may similarly contribute only 15% in corporate profit taxes, largely to the US government at the exclusion of other countries.
 This could be catastrophic in scenarios where such “superstar firms” capture an ever-increasing proportion of global economic growth, while only needing thousands of employees in a few AI-leading countries.